 The Future of Real Estate

-While housing markets in US cities waffle back and forth between market crash and price peaks, homebuyers, property investors and Realtors are wondering what real estate will look like in 5 to 10 years time.
+While housing markets in US cities waffle back and forth between market crash and price peaks, homebuyers, property investors and Realtors are wondering how real estate will look 5 to 10 years from now.

-Changes are here now.
-Realtors and Brokerages will have to alter their roles and value proposition to add new value rather than being transaction facilitators, and find new opportunities that are appearing.
-New tech brokers have already arrived but they don’t have it all figured out yet.
+Changes are already underway.
+Some Realtors and Brokerages are altering their roles, practices and value propositions to add new value rather than being transaction facilitators, and find new opportunities in Blockchain real estate which are appearing.

 Realtors, investors, lawyers, mortgage agents, title/escrow people, and homebuyers are about to see the real estate exchange and financing business streamlined.